CoolPluginsTeam/timeline-module-for-divi/readme.txt

 = Can I create horizontal timelines? =
 Yes, you can easily create horizontal timelines using the Timeline Module Pro for Divi.

+= Can I add multiple timelines to my website? =
+Yes, you can create and add multiple timelines on different pages of your Divi website.

+= What timeline layouts are available? =
+You can choose between a vertical timeline with events on one side or both sides.

+= Do I need coding skills to use this plugin? =
+No, this plugin is easy to use, and you don't need any coding knowledge to create and customize timelines.

+= Does this plugin work with other Divi modules? = Yes, the Timeline Module seamlessly integrates with other Divi modules and layouts.

+= How can I get support if I face any issues? =
+If you need help, you can reach out to the support team through the official support channel or plugin documentation.

+= How can I report security bugs? =
+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team helps validate, triage, and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/timeline-module-for-divi)

 == Screenshots ==

 1. Timeline Module For Divi preview.